datainfrahq/dsoi-spec/README.md

 - **Consistency**: By adhering to the spec, developers can create consistent and reliable operators that are easy to maintain and evolve over time.
 - **Interoperability**: The spec promotes interoperability across different operators and can be adapted to a wide range of use cases.

+## 🚩 Principles

+The Distributed System Operator Interface (DSOI) is designed to adhere to a set of guiding principles that promote best practices in building Kubernetes operators for distributed systems.
+These principles include:

+- **Separation of Concerns**: Each section of the system should address a distinct concern, such as application, Kubernetes infrastructure, cloud components, storage, network, compute, configuration management, and reconciliation of configuration.

+- **Building Abstractions**: Encapsulate each concern in a purposeful suppression, such as control plane and data plane, handling business logic with a separate component (controller), heterogeneous configurations, and designing interfaces.

+- **Define Contracts**: Reach agreement between the various components responsible for reconciling desired, original, and current state.
+The DSOI spec provides a contract between the operator and its resources.

+- **One Controller per CRD**: Each CRD should have its own controller for installation, scaling, and application specifications.
+The controller and application should interact with each other.

+- **Eventual Consistency**: Controllers should be eventually consistent, built on observed state rather than state machines.

+By following these principles, DSOI ensures a **consistent**, **scalable**, and **maintainable** architecture for building Kubernetes operators for distributed systems.

 ## :notebook_with_decorative_cover: NOTE